magneticio/vampkubistdocs/ADVANCED_TUTORIAL.md

 ```

 This concludes the tutorial, but feel free to keep on experimenting on the environment you just created; it makes for a good foundation to try different setups and explore the available configuration options.
+If you need to check the resources used for this advanced tutorial you can find them in the [advanced tutorial folder](https://github.com/magneticio/vampkubistdocs/tree/master/samples/advanced-tutorial).